AOEpeople/puppeteer-fetchbot/README.md

 #### Command types for interaction

-There are three ways yet how a page-commands can be called.
+There are three ways yet how page-commands can be called.

 - Without a parameter (No argument action)
 - With a single argument (Single argument action)